-See our Guide to the Garden Route for a full itinerary including maps.
+See our Guide to the Garden Route for a full itinerary including maps and various routes.

 For a beautiful Garden Route beach that is quite vibey, but not as chaotic as Plett in season, you should head to Buffels Bay (Buffelsbaai or Buffalo Bay).
 The main portion of this extremely long beach starts at the parking lot (paid in season for about $1) where there are ablutions, a cafe and a restaurant.

 There is great surfing and you can even spot dolphins in late winter and spring.
-We recommend Vitoria Bay and Herold’s Bay as two more idyllic surfing spots on the Garden Route.
+Just be careful of the jelly fish where the lifeguards will alert you about in season.
+Here is an in-dept article of jellyfish stings – it’s always good to be prepared.
+We recommend Victoria Bay and Herold’s Bay as two more idyllic surfing spots on the Garden Route.

 Diaz Beach & Santos Beach (Blue Flag), Mossel Bay

 Mossel Bay is the first stop on the Garden Route when coming from Cape Town.
-It’s a small town with a big heart… and four Blue Flag beaches!
+It’s a small town with a big heart… and five Blue Flag beaches!